ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 Here, the `config_train_sbi.json` file contains all the information required to optimize the neural network.

-### General configuration options
+### Configuration options

-We now discuss the various options in the `config_sbi.json` training configuration file, which include the type of SBI method, the type of compression if needed, the type of density estimator, the input shape of the dataset, and other relevant training hyperparameters.
+We now discuss the various options in the `config_train_sbi.json` SBI configuration file, which include the type of SBI method, the type of compression if needed, the type of density estimator, the input shape of the dataset, and other relevant training hyperparameters used.
+Note that several of these are equivalent to those outlined in the tutorial [Learning pulsar parameters with NNs](learning_tutorial_nn.md), where we discuss point estimation.

 #### General info